jcabrera/AlexaJokes/OVERVIEW.md

 1. The Amazon cloud tells your Echo device to say "Knock, knock"
 1. The Echo device says "Knock, knock"

+As for the purple part of the diagram, you'll learn more about these parts later, but just to introduce them:
+1. You define an Alexa skill in the Amazon Developer Console (this is a Web page).
+It is all configuration information there -- the name of the skill, the things you can ask it or tell it to do, etc.
+2. We'll run the code for the skill in AWS Lambda, which we can set up using the AWS Console (another Web page).
+Once the code is set up, you can just push your latest code to AWS Lambda and it will run there.
+    * AWS Lambda is just a place to run small chunks of code called Lambda functions.
+You provide the code for the Lambda function, and AWS runs that code for you, whenever something calls your Lambda function.
+(So there has to be something to call it or else it will never run.)
+3. To make these things work together, you need to point the Alexa skill configuration in the Amazon Developer Console to the Lambda function running in AWS Lambda.
+That means that when someone tries to use your skill with Alexa, Alexa will call the Lambda function and AWS Lambda will run it for you to tell Alexa what to say or do.

 ## What you need on your Mac to work with this Alexa skill:

 **All of these things will be installed as part of the tutorial!**